Catenscia/MxOps/README.md

 - [ ] Add a skip keyword to skip steps without deleting them
 - [ ] Out of gas transaction error
 - [ ] Add querry support for external contracts
+- [ ] Refactor scene files format to extract conditions and accounts